VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 }
 ```

-We know that `JSON.parse` can also fail but that's why figure we could wrap it in a "safe function" that also uses our variant.
-Now try to use those two together usign `.map`.
+We know that `JSON.parse` can also fail, that's why we figure we could wrap it in a "safe function" that also uses our variant.
+Now try to use those two together using `.map`.

 ```js
 Result.map(safe_parse, get_config());
 // { "type": "Ok", "data": { "type": "Ok", "data": { "dark-mode": true } } }
 ```

-Is it what you expected?
+Is that what you expected?
 If we close our eyes and pretend that `get_config` is always successful we could replace it with this.

 ```js
 Result.of('{"dark-mode":true}');
 // { "type": "Ok", "data": "{\"dark-mode\":true}" }
 ```

-This law tells me if use `.chain` to apply the function to a structure it's the same as applying that function to the data inside the structure.
-Let's use that, we the perfect function for this situation.
+This law tells me that if I use `.chain` to apply the function to a structure it's the same as applying that function to the data inside the structure.
+Let's use that, we have the perfect function for this situation.

 ```js
 const one = Result.chain(identity, Result.of('{"dark-mode":true}'));